King Charles thanks public for their love as he marks death of Queen Elizabeth | Entertainment

 King Charles on Friday thanked the public for their love and support on the first anniversary of the death of his mother Queen Elizabeth and his accession to the throne, echoing her words as he vowed to be of service to all.
 Elizabeth, Britain's longest-reigning sovereign, died aged 96 on Sept.
 8 at Balmoral Castle, her Scottish summer retreat after a 70-year reign.

-Buckingham Palace also released a portrait of the late queen, chosen by Charles, which had previously only been seen in an exhibition.
-"In marking the first anniversary of her late majesty’s death and my accession, we recall with great affection her long life, devoted service and all she meant to so many of us," Charles said in a statement.
+No ceremonial event was planned to mark his Accession Day but the couple did attend the nearby Crathie Kirk for private memorial prayers.
+Afterwards, they chatted to a small crowd outside, including some of those who had worked for the queen on her estate Buckingham Palace also released a portrait of the late queen, chosen by Charles, which had previously only been seen in an exhibition.

-"I am deeply grateful, too, for the love and support that has been shown to my wife and myself during this year as we do our utmost to be of service to you all."
-Those latter words were an echo of the mantra that Elizabeth repeated throughout her reign.

-'SOLEMN' While Charles is not due to make a public appearance, his eldest son and heir Prince William and wife Kate will attend a private church service to commemorate the queen's life.
+'SOLEMN' Charles' eldest son and heir Prince William and wife Kate paid their own tribute to the queen and will attend a private church service to commemorate her life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)